 Storylines are the backdrop on which today’s headlines play out.
-They are the threads that weave through the political and social battles of the day, often driving strategies for control of the narrative and for influencing public opinion.
+They are the historical threads that weave through the political and social battles of the day, alternately driving our aspirations or conspiring to undermine our will to govern ourselves.
 Whether they are embraced or rejected by prevailing sentiments, the storylines persist as long as we retain faith in the nation’s democratic ideals.
 It is the ongoing saga of American history that we strive to be better than we are, and that we remember to put our loyalty to the institutions of our democracy ahead of our loyalty to political party or celebrity.

 Expansion of Voting Rights: The right to vote in America is considered a fundamental democratic liberty – it is one of those rights that we fight wars to defend.
 Yet, when the nation was founded, voting was almost exclusively reserved for propertied white men.
 Since then, voting rights have slowly grown more inclusive, expanding to an ever broader cross-section of the American public, but this progress has almost always been hard won.